totalspectrum/spin2cpp/README.md

 Examples
 --------

-spin2cpp is a command line tool, so the examples below are for a CLI and assume that the appropriate C compilers are in your PATH.
+The examples below use spin2cpp in a CLI and assume that the appropriate C compilers are in your PATH.

 (1) To compile the Count.spin demo with propeller-elf-gcc in C++ mode, do: